sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

 print("\nVisualization of anomaly detection results generated.")
 ```

-This implementation demonstrates how companies can use machine learning for real-time anomaly detection in supply chain operations, enabling them to "determine the impact of an unexpected constraint, simulate alternatives, and route shipments around problems"[^1].
+This implementation demonstrates how companies can use machine learning for real-time anomaly detection in supply chain operations, enabling them to "determine the impact of an unexpected constraint, simulate alternatives, and route shipments around problems".

 ## Case Study: Customer Segmentation Using Clustering for Targeted Marketing